 #3.
 Move From One Conversation To Another

-When you go to a party, it’s a good idea to meet just one or two really nice and interesting people and talk to them all night.
+When you go to a party, it’s a good idea to meet just one or two nice and interesting people and talk to them all night.
 That is, however, an exceptional case.
 People will want to meet a variety of people throughout the event.

 #4.
 Put an end to conversations before they become awkward.